MicroJPM

 - Weight 10 g

-- The sensor becomes warm and can be felt by touch.
-The voltage increases until it levels off.
-Once the sensor is warm, it's ready to detect CO2.
+- The sensor heats up and can be felt to the touch.
+The voltage increases until it stabilizes.
+Once the sensor is warm, it will be ready to detect CO2.

-- When the ambient temperature changes the output voltage also varies, and the CO2 sensor at a higher temperature detection more effective.
+- When the ambient temperature changes, the output voltage also varies, and the CO2 sensor is more effective at higher temperatures.